 - Welcome dinner and a farewell feast celebrating the cuisine of Florence and Tuscany

 - A 4-course dinner cooking class at a charming culinary school where we prepare our meal in their beautiful classroom kitchen and then enjoy the dinner in their enchanting barrel-vaulted wine cellar

 - Two lunches when we are out on the town

 - Plenty of free time for you to explore Florence on your own or with the group

 - Optional evening passeggiate (leisurely strolls) in different neighborhoods

-- Optional walk to Piazzale Michelangelo and walking tour of Oltrarno.
-Great panoramic view of Florence skyline from Piazzale Michelangelo (this is where you can take that iconic Florence sklyine photo)
+- Optional walk to Piazzale Michelangelo.
+Great panoramic view of Florence skyline from Piazzale Michelangelo (this is where you can take that iconic Florence skyline photo)